Keith Anthony Morrison

-Keith Anthony Morrison (born May 20, 1942), is a Jamaican-born American painter, printmaker, educator, critic, curator, and academic administrator.
-He is professor emeritus in the Tyler School of Art at Temple University in Philadelphia.
+Keith Anthony Morrison (May 20, 1942 – June 1, 2026) was a Jamaican-born American painter, printmaker, educator, critic, curator and academic administrator.
+He was professor emeritus in the Tyler School of Art at Temple University in Philadelphia.
 Morrison was an abstract painter from 1965 until 1985, which was followed by works in a figurative painting-style that are surrealist as well as draw on his Caribbean heritage.

 Early life and education

 Keith Anthony Morrison was born on May 20, 1942, in Linstead in Saint Catherine Parish, Jamaica, to parents Beatrice and Noel Morrison.
 His mother was a nurse and his father was a railroad worker.
 His earliest exposure to visual art was during his time at Calabar High School in Kingston, Jamaica.

 He received a BFA degree (1963), and a MFA degree (1965) both from the School of the Art Institute of Chicago.

-He is a United States citizen.
+Morrison was a United States citizen.